 There is a famous bird cafe in Hanoi, near Thuyen Quang Lake.
 The cafe’s name is derived from the fact that many Hanoians bring their birds to the cafe on the weekend, hang the cages high above and enjoy a morning with bird songs, good coffee, and small talks with people who share the same hobby.

-Birdcage might be the most beautiful craft products in the region.
-This is an intricate work with bamboo.
+These birdcages require an intricate work with bamboo that you can see in Canh Hoanh village.
 Bamboo stems are immersed deep into the water long enough to make it more endurable, then split into thin strips that will be rounded off until smooth.
 Craftsmen will bend the strips and assemble them to make birdcage of all shapes and sizes that cost only from $3 to $5.
-Fancy cages can go for $20 but still much cheaper than the same one sold in Hanoi.
+Fancy cages can go for $20 but still much cheaper than the same one sold in Hanoi

-If strolling in Canh Hoach Village on a beautiful sunny day, you’ll probably come across courtyards filled with special purple paper fans.
+Canh Hoanh is not only famous with birdcages.
+If strolling in the village on a beautiful sunny day, you’ll probably come across courtyards filled with special purple paper fans.
 You may also see them by the sides of the road that give the craft village a poetic vibe.
-A fan consists of a frame made from bamboo slats and paper that died in deep purple.
+A fan consists of a frame made from bamboo slats (which are also materials to the bird cages) and paper that died in deep purple.
 Raise the fan up, you can see intricate decorations, punched by needle, creating pictures that can be seen under the sunlight only.
 Canh Hoanh paper fans nowadays are mostly used by the elderly who enjoy sitting on their front doorstep fluttering the fan to keep cool and watch life go by.

 There is a secret that not many people know.
 The number of the fan’s slats must be a multiple of four; it can have one or two extra slats, but never three.